podcast

 Tour de France - for NEWBIES!

-Send us a textIn this episode of the Mechanics of Transportation, I chat with Katy Madgwick.
+Send a textIn this episode of the Mechanics of Transportation, I chat with Katy Madgwick.
 She’s a freelance writer and broadcaster, covering multiple disciplines across both men's and women's pro cycling.
 She’s also the head of Creators at Domestique Cycling, and has written for a broad range of publications, including for Cyclist Magazine, Cyclingnews, TNT Sports and The Roadbook Cycling Almanack.
-On the broadcast side, Katy is an occasional contributor to BBC Radio and she is a co-host of the On Yer Bike podcast, and has the YouTube page CADE M...
+On the broadcast side, Katy is an occasional contributor to BBC Radio and she is a co-host of the On Yer Bike podcast, and has the YouTube page CADE Media...

 2025-07-15